Julie Murphree

 Jimmy Smith, Jr.

-I’m the Solid Waste & Landfill Superintendent with the City of Thomasville.
+I’m the Solid Waste & Landfill Director with the City of Thomasville.
 I have been with this wonderful organization since 1995.
 I’m married to an angel (Jeanne Smith) and we have 4 beautiful daughters together (Jazlyn, Giselle, and the twins Jayla and Jayda).

 Over the years removing debris, litter, trash and garbage from our community’s streets I built a passion for beautification.
 I love giving my all to make our city/county a place of beauty.
 I’m currently enrolled at Columbia Southern University to enhance my passion by obtaining my bachelor’s degree in Environmental Management.
 I’m hoping my efforts rub off onto my family and citizens of Thomas County so that they can understand how important it is to take care of our environment.

-I’m the Solid Waste & Landfill Superintendent with the City of Thomasville.
+I’m the Solid Waste & Landfill Director with the City of Thomasville.
 I have been with this wonderful organization since 1995.
 I’m married to an angel (Jeanne Smith) and we have 4 beautiful daughters together (Jazlyn, Giselle, and the twins Jayla and Jayda).

 Over the years removing debris, litter, trash and garbage from our community’s streets I built a passion for beautification.
 I love giving my all to make our city/county a place of beauty.
 I’m currently enrolled at Columbia Southern University to enhance my passion by obtaining my bachelor’s degree in Environmental Management.
 I’m hoping my efforts rub off onto my family and citizens of Thomas County so that they can understand how important it is to take care of our environment.